-Note: If this is your first time using the Google Sheet connector, you’ll need to authorize Data Studio to connect to your Google Sheets by clicking the AUTHORIZE button.
+Note: If this is your first time using the Google Sheet connector, you’ll need to authorize Looker Studio to connect to your Google Sheets by clicking the AUTHORIZE button.

 - Select the FLW Online Sales spreadsheet file you copied before.
 Then, in the third column, select the Online Sales sheet (the second sheet).
 Give your data source a name – for example, FLW Online Sales – Google Sheets.
 We added “Google Sheets” at the end to identify that it uses the Google Sheets data source.